Hmerac/CloudWatchDashboardCreationWithPython/README.md

 # CloudWatchDashboardCreationWithPython
-This python script will create CloudWatch Dashboards by iterating over specified environment in command parameter.
+This python script will create CloudWatch Dashboards by for each instance iterating over specified environment in command parameter.

 For example:
 ```bash